fahad101/trivium-lyrics-analysis/README.md

 ![lex_div](https://github.com/hrazo7/trivium-lyrics-analysis/blob/master/terminal_screenshots/lex_div_results.png)

 The data obtained from this project was a bit bland and underwhelming but I did learn a lot of new things in the process.
-Maybe if I had chosen an artist with more albums I would have gotten more data to work with or if I extend this project to analyize specific songs there would be more to show.
+Maybe if I had chosen an artist with more albums I would have gotten more data to work with or if I extend this project to analyze specific songs there would be more to show.
 In the end, this was more of a project to get started on natural language processing and NLTK.
 I am still a Trivium fan and look forward to perhaps updating this project when they release more music in the future.

 Sources and Helpful Links
 ---